Zhykos/cool-tools/Presentations/observability/README.md

-# A French presentation to illustrate logs, traces, metrics with OpenTelemetry
+# A French presentation to illustrate Observability: logs, traces, metrics with OpenTelemetry

 This project demonstrates how to create a presentation *PowerPoint like* with a simple code, thanks to reveal.js and Quarto.